NJTL Chapters

 Explore our list of Southern California NJTL chapters below to find an organization or program in your area!

-In 2014, the NJTL network combined with the USTA Foundation.
-NJTL chapters are supported by the USTA Foundation through grants such as the Program and Capacity Building grant.
-There are multiple tennis and educational initiatives and opportunities for NJTL participants, including scholarships, Excellence Teams, ACE Curriculum, USTA Foundation Essay Contest, and participation in Arthur Ashe Kids’ Day at the US Open.
+In 2014, the NJTL network officially became part of the USTA Foundation, further strengthening its reach and impact.
+NJTL chapters receive support through Foundation grants such as the Program and Capacity Building grant, as well as access to national initiatives including scholarships, Excellence Teams, the ACE Curriculum, the USTA Foundation Essay Contest, and participation in Arthur Ashe Kids’ Day at the US Open.

 GRASSROOTS JUNIOR TENNIS